HillaryKiprono/HillaryKiprono/README.md

--  Hi,  I’m @HillaryKiprono
+-  Hi 👋,  I’m Hillary Kiprono
-- 👀 I’m interested in  Android Application Development
+- 👀 I’m interested in Android Development
-- 🌱 I’m currently learning PHP for the backend development
+- 🌱 I’m currently working on PHP Laravel for the API
 - 💞️ I’m looking to collaborate with other mobile app developers.
 - 📫 How to reach me on GitHub @HillaryKiprono